tmbalagan/tmbalagan.github.io/typing/README.md

 # 🖊️ Simple Typing Practice for Children

-Welcome to our fun typing practice tool designed for kids! 🌟
+Welcome to the fun typing practice tool designed for kids! 🌟

 ## Features